Value Estimation - Mineral Interests

 3. 3.
 PRICE OF OIL & GAS

-The average 2010 prices are obtained from the Texas Comptroller severance tax records.
-Those prices are multiplied by a market condition factor (Oil=90.7%, Gas=89.3%) and the resulting prices are used for the first appraisal year.
+The average 2024 prices are obtained from the Texas Comptroller severance tax records.
+Those prices are multiplied by a price adjustment factor obtained annually from the EIA and the resulting prices are used for the first appraisal year.
 The prices in subsequent years are escalated in accordance with a schedule published by the Texas Comptroller.

 4. 4.
 LEASE OPERATING EXPENSES (LOE)